Biggs Wildlife Pond

 One of our greatest pleasures is watching & documenting them!

 We no longer advocate the use of mosquito fish, Gambusia affinis for mosquito control unless you live in the midwest or southeast U.S. where these fish are native.
 We've had negative experiences with their preying on our native western Pacific/Chorus Frog eggs and pollywogs and the dragonfly/damselfly eggs and nymph.
 If you live in the west, please consider using mosquito dunks, or a native fish such as Killifish or Sticklebacks that our tree/chours frogs, dragonflies, etc. have evolved with.
-Here is a link to a site that sells mosquito dunks .
 I don't know anything about this site, but I did find it as a link I could point folks to.
 Most garden centers should sell this donut-shaped bacillus (BTi) 'dunk', please look for them.
 They kill ONLY members of the diptera family, such as mosquitoes and black flies.
 They DON'T harm dragonflies, butterflies, cats, dogs, horses or people, etc.

 Here is a link to an article I wrote on 'Wildlife-Friendly Pond Cleaning' for the Internet Ponder [on line pond magazine] in March of '97